Try the Full Power of Brosix with 10% lifetime discount!

 • What Effect: What impact is the message intended to have?

-The model suggests that every aspect of the communication process can impact the resulting “effect”.
+The model suggests that every aspect of the communication process can impact the resulting “effect.”
 For instance, a broadcast about productivity sent through a productivity app by a business leader is likely to have more of an impact than the same message mentioned in passing by a colleague.
-Similar to Aristotle, Lasswell also believed each speaker should always consider their audience before they begin communicating, to tailor the message to their needs.
+Similar to Aristotle, Lasswell also believed that each speaker should always consider their audience before they begin communicating, tailoring the message to their needs.

-One of the most popular models of communication in the modern world, the Shannon-Weaver model was one of the first to address the influence of “noise” in communication, which can disrupt a message.
-Shannon and Weaver developed their work during the second world war, aiming to find out which channels were most effective for communication.
+One of the most popular models of communication in the modern world, the Shannon-Weaver model, was one of the first to address the influence of “noise” in communication, which can disrupt a message.
+Shannon and Weaver developed their work during the Second World War, aiming to find out which channels were the best for effective communication.

-The model, like many linear communication methods, looks at five key parts within an instance of communication: the sender, encoder, channel, decoder and receiver.
-This model emphasizes the importance of encoding a message, by turning it into written words, voice, video or visuals.
-It also highlights the importance of a recipient being able to make sense of the message through decoding.
+The model, like many linear communication methods, looks at five key parts within an instance of communication: the sender, encoder, channel, decoder, and receiver.
+This model highlights the importance of encoding a message by turning it into written words, voice, video, or visuals.
+It also emphasizes the importance of a recipient being able to make sense of the message through decoding.

-Shannon and Weaver suggest that common issues, such as noise or static on a radio broadcast, misspelling in an email and other problems can significantly influence the quality of communication.
-A newer version of the Shannon-Weaver model adds “feedback” as the sixth component of the framework, which makes the model more collaborative, rather than simply linear.
+Shannon and Weaver suggest that common issues, such as noise or static on a radio broadcast, misspellings in an email, and other problems, can significantly influence the quality of communication.
+A newer version of the Shannon-Weaver model adds “feedback” as the sixth component of the framework, which makes the model more collaborative rather than simply linear.

 Berlo’s model of communication is a little more detailed than some of the other linear frameworks we’ve looked at so far.
 This approach breaks communication down into four steps, with core components included in each of them:

-According to Berlo’s model, the source and the receiver need to have some commonalities in order for communication to be effective.
+According to Berlo’s model, for successful communication, the source and the receiver need to have some commonalities.
 For instance, both the person sending the message and the person receiving it should have similar knowledge and speak the same language.
-The message needs to be constructed correctly to suit both the receiver, and the channel it will be transmitted through.
+The message needs to be constructed correctly to suit both the receiver and the channel on which it will be transmitted.

 Interactive Models of Communication